Museums Explained

 How to Develop a Collections Management Policy, Association of Illinois Museums and Historical Societies, l993 (6 pages).

 Manual of Curatorship: A Guide to Museum Practice, By John M. A. Thompson, Published 1992 by Butterworth-Heinemann Management.
 756 pages.
-ISBN:0750603518.
 Google Books says of this book: "Based on original contributions by specialists, this manual covers both the theory and the practice required in the management of museums.
 It is intended for all museum and art gallery profession staff, and includes sections on new technology, marketing, volunteers and museum libraries." (right: front cover: Manual of Curatorship: A Guide to Museum Practice.
 Image courtesy Google Books)

 The Manual of Museum Exhibitions, By Barry Lord, Gail Dexter Lord.
 Published 2002 by Rowman Altamira.
 576 pages.
-ISBN:0759102341.
-Note: Google Books offers a Limited Preview of this book.
-For more information on this and other digitizing initiatives from publishers please click here and here.

-Development Director
+Development or Advancement Director

 Suggested Books